-You either love 'em or hate 'em, but there's no question that Brussels sprouts pack a nutritional punch.
-They're higher in vitamin C than oranges, with 107 percent of the DV per cup cooked and have fiber and plant-based protein.
+You either love 'em or hate 'em, but there's no question that Brussels sprouts are super nutritious.
+They're higher in vitamin C than oranges, with 96.7 mg or 107 percent of the DV per cup cooked and have fiber and plant-based protein.

-While roasted Brussels sprouts are a fan favorite, you'll want to try these six non-roasted recipes.
+While roasting the sprouts makes for a fan favorite, you'll want to try these creative Brussels sprouts recipes, too.

 Orange juice is often fortified with important nutrients, including calcium and vitamin D, making it a healthy part of your diet in moderation, as it still contains high sugar levels.

-A cup of this pink-red fruit delivers almost a full day's worth of vitamin C, with 95 percent of the DV.
+A cup of this pink-red fruit delivers almost a full day's worth of vitamin C, with 88.3 mg or 95 percent of the DV.